 Captain Clay Higgins is a Republican member of the U.S. House of Representatives representing South Louisiana.

 Raised on a horse ranch, Clay Higgins’ South Louisiana roots run deep.
 After graduating from high school, he attended LSU and then went on to serve in the United States Army/Louisiana National Guard as a Military Police Officer, and he attained the rank of E-6, Staff Sergeant.

 Higgins had many successful years in business but returned to uniform service as a street cop in 2004.
 He worked patrol, primarily night shift, and he was a well-known SWAT operator.
 Prior to joining Congress in 2017, Higgins is best known for his Crimestopper videos for the St. Landry Parish Sheriff's Office.
 The program was one of the most successful in the history of law enforcement.
 Most of the featured crimes were solved and what was most significant was that many of the suspects responded to “Uncle Clay's” message of redemption and turned themselves in.
-Captain Higgins continues to actively serve the Thin Blue Line retaining his POST State Certification as a Deputy Marshal in Lafayette, LA.
+Captain Higgins continues to actively serve the Thin Blue Line retaining a valid Law Enforcement commission and his Louisiana State POST Certification.